zacharysiegel/shop/README.md

 ### Environment variables

-Environment variables are specified in `env/.env`.
+Environment variables are specified in `.env`.
 If you need to add an environment variable, add it to both `.env` and `.env.template`.
 If the value is secret, still add the variable declaration to the template file, but leave it unassigned. (e.g. `TWITTER_API_TOKEN=`)